Glacier Hiking Book

 fishercap-lake

-For the most part the trail travels under the canopy of the forest as it makes its way towards Bullhead Lake, however, there are several open areas along the way that provide outstanding views of the surrounding mountains.
+For the most part the trail travels under the canopy of the forest as it makes its way towards Bullhead Lake; however, there are several open areas along the way that provide outstanding views of the surrounding mountains.
 You'll also pass through several patches of thimbleberries and huckleberries that can make for some tasty snacks when in season.
 Although this is a very popular hiking trail, hikers should still make plenty of noise to warn any bears that might be around that you're passing through their territory.
 It's also a good idea to carry bear spray as well.

 At 1.7 miles hikers will reach Redrock Lake, the second destination on this hike.
 The views from this lake are also quite outstanding.
 Here you'll enjoy commanding views of 8851-foot Mt.
 Grinnell and Swiftcurrent Glacier towards the southwest, and 8436-foot Swiftcurrent Mountain almost directly towards the west.
 If you look closely you may be able to spot the fire tower atop Swiftcurrent Mountain.